 Short Bio

-Sam Sharp is a writer from northcentral Ohio.
-Working in the environmental field and art, he holds an MFA in Creative Writing from the University of Wyoming with a concurrent degree in Environment & Natural Resources.
+Sam Sharp is a writer and educator from northcentral Ohio.
+He holds an MFA in Creative Writing from the University of Wyoming with a concurrent degree in Environment & Natural Resources.
 His nonfiction has been awarded Best of the Net and nominated for a Pushcart Prize, appearing in Terrain.org, Midwest Weird, Midwest Review, and elsewhere.
 He lives in Missoula, Montana.

-Along with writing, he has worked in a variety of fields, from cutting trees with his brothers and father to trail building, leading expeditions with Outward Bound, teaching college writing at UWYO, to teaching environmental field courses with the Wild Rockies Field Institute.
-He holds an MFA from the University of Wyoming with a concurrent degree in Environment & Natural Resources, where he worked on a collection of essays and a project centered on amplifying Indigenous-led bison restoration with the Wind River Tribal Buffalo Initiative.
+Along with writing, he has worked as a janitor, potato-peeler, farmer, plant ecology research assistant, and researcher in a child behavior lab.
+He holds an MFA from the University of Wyoming with a concurrent degree in Environment & Natural Resources.
+As an MFA candidate, he worked on a collection of essays centered on wilderness and masculinity, alongside a project to amplify Indigenous-led bison rematriation with the Wind River Tribal Buffalo Initiative.

 Awards & Honors